A Celebration of Harry Potter: Event

-The event featured film talent Q&A sessions, discussion panels, special demonstrations, photo-ops, expos from Pottermore, the Wizarding World franchise, Scholastic, graphic designer company MinaLima, and film props and costumes brought in from Warner Bros.
+The event was included in the price of admission to both Universal Studios Florida and Universal Islands of Adventure theme parks.
+It featured film talent Q&A sessions, discussion panels, special demonstrations, photo-ops, expos from Pottermore, the Wizarding World franchise, Scholastic, graphic designer company MinaLima, and film props and costumes brought in from Warner Bros.
 Studio Tour London – The Making of Harry Potter in Leavesden and Harry Potter: The Exhibition.
 Talent Q&A sessions, discussion panels and special demonstrations were held between the Universal Music Plaza Stage at Universal Studios Florida and the Toon Lagoon Amphitheater at Universal Islands of Adventure, while photo-ops and expos were held between Universal Studios' Soundstage 33 and Soundstage 21.
 During the event's debut in 2014, the Diagon Alley expansion phase of the Wizarding World of Harry Potter at Universal Studios Florida, which was set to open that same year, was still under construction at the time, raising an expectation of the new area of the theme park among the celebration's attendees.